Agoric/documentation/main/ertp/glossary/README.md

 `Label + Extent`

 ## UnitOps
 Creator and validator of asset Units.
 "Arithmetic" operations on [Units](#unit), used for actions like withdrawing a payment from a purse.
-UnitOps methods can be called to verify properties of the units.
-All of the custom behavior is stored in the ExtentOps, allowing for UnitOps to be polymorphic, exposing the same interface while allowing custom behavior

 ## UseObj
 A object associated with purses and payments that has custom behavior associated with the use of digital assets